joinpursuit/Pursuit-Core-Web/html_css_dom/the_internet/README.md

 There are multiple types of requests that clients can make.

+These are known sometimes as HTTP "verbs".
+You can think of each one as an action.

 * GET - give me some data
-* POST - here have this data
+* POST - take this data
-* PUT - here update this data
+* PUT - update this data
-* DELETE - please delete this data
+* DELETE - delete this data

 ## Making your own requests